7 YouTube Affiliate Marketing Mistakes That Are Silently Costing You Money

 The most common reasons are broken links you don’t know about, poor link placement below the description fold, weak or missing calls to action, and not mentioning products verbally in your videos.
 Even one of these issues can dramatically reduce your affiliate income.

 At minimum, manually verify the links on your top 20 videos by views every month.
-For thorough coverage, use an automated monitoring tool that scans all your descriptions weekly and alerts you when something breaks.
+For thorough coverage, use smart links with built-in health monitoring — platforms like Youfiliate check every destination 24/7 and alert you when something breaks, across all platforms where the smart link is used.

 Your most important affiliate link should appear in the first 2-3 lines of the description, above the fold, with a clear label and call to action.
 Most viewers never click “…more” to expand the full description, so links buried at the bottom get a fraction of the clicks.